-Finding affordable and reliable childcare is a challenge for most parents, but finding childcare during the summer holidays can be trickier.
+Finding affordable and reliable childcare is a challenge for most parents.
+But finding holiday childcare during the summer can be trickier.
 But it’s not impossible!

 Finding holiday childcare

 Most private nurseries are open throughout the summer holidays (although local authority ones may close) and there are other activities – although many don’t last all day.
 Your starting point should be the Families Information Service in your area.
 Go to your local authority’s website (you can find your local authority details on the Gov.uk website) and follow the links for childcare.

 SAVVY TIP: The Families Information Service may have a slightly different name.
 My own local authority calls it ‘Informed Families’.